chris-greening/spyrograph/_posts/2023-04-17-unlock-the-power-of-method-chaining-for-elegant-and-efficient-spyrograph-transformations.md

 ## Chaining transformations together for a complex visualization

+In this section, we will explore a more complicated example of creating dynamic and mesmerizing art chaining Spyrograph's transformations

 {% highlight python %}
 from spyrograph import Hypocycloid import numpy as np